run-house/runhouse/examples/llama3-vllm-gcp/README.md

 If you do not have a Runhouse account and want to launch an instance via [SkyPilot](https://github.com/skypilot-org/skypilot), make sure your credentials are set up.
 You may be prompted to pick a cloud project to use after running `gcloud init`.
 If you don't have one ready yet, you can connect one later by listing your projects with `gcloud projects list` and setting one with `gcloud config set project <PROJECT_ID>`.

-If you already have a Runhosue account, you do not need
+If you already have a Runhouse account, you do not need to run this.

 ```shell
 $ gcloud init